jeanpsv/elixir-clustering-on-kubernetes/README.md

       config:
         - subnet: 172.16.238.0/24
 ```
-and allocation an ip address to each one:
+and allocation an ip address to each one and setting the value of variable `APP_IP_ADDRESS`(needed in vm.args)
 ```yaml
 myapp1:
 build: .